Why Smart Thermostats Are Worth It

-If you're looking for a way to spend less money and energy in your home, it might be a wise investment to explore getting a smart thermostat.
-These gadgets can do everything from track when you leave the house, so that it doesn't throw away electricity heating or cooling an empty home, to adjusting energy usage according to how many people are in a room or what time of day it is.
+If you want a way to save money and energy in your home, it may be a wise investment to research getting a smart thermostat.
+These gadgets can do everything from track when you leave the house, so that it doesn’t throw away electricity heating or cooling an empty home, to adjusting energy usage according to how many people are in a room or what time of day it is.

-We'll cover what a smart thermostat is, how it works and why it's worth it to invest in one.
-We'll also discuss how it can help you spend less money on your energy bills by decreasing energy consumption.
+We’ll cover what a smart thermostat is, how it works and why it’s worth it to purchase one.
+We’ll also talk about how it can help you spend less money on your energy bills by lowering energy consumption.

 What Is a Smart Thermostat?

-A smart thermostat is an automated device that allows you to do it all from adjusting your heating and cooling settings for different times of day, to monitoring when people are in the house, so it isn't wasting energy by heating or cooling a vacant home.
+A smart thermostat is an automated device that allows you to do it all from changing your heating and cooling settings for different times of day, to tracking when people are in the house, so it isn’t wasting energy by heating or cooling a vacant home.

-A smart thermostat links to Wi-Fi, so you'll be able to change and monitor your energy usage from just about anyplace.
+A smart thermostat links to Wi-Fi, so you’ll be able to adjust and keep track of your energy usage from just about anywhere.

 How Do Smart Thermostats Work?

-A smart thermostat has learning algorithms and can connect with other smart home technology, such as Google Home, Amazon Alexa and Apple HomeKit, for improved control over your comfort.
-They're compatible with most systems, such as home heating and air conditioning.
+A smart thermostat has learning algorithms and can hook up with other smart home technology, like Google Home, Amazon Alexa and Apple HomeKit, for improved control over your comfort.
+They’re compatible with most systems, including home heating and air conditioning.

-A smart thermostat does tasks like adjust more for rooms that are occupied or have more people in them, as well as track what time of day it is so it knows how much heating or air conditioning should be going.
+A smart thermostat does tasks like adapt more for rooms that are occupied or have more people in them, as well as monitor what time of day it is so it knows how much heating or air conditioning should be going.

 Are Smart Thermostats Worth It?

-For many people, the answer is yes.
-If you do a lot of traveling or are out for many hours during the day, it may be worth your money to invest in one of these devices.
+For some people, the answer is yes.
+If you do a lot of traveling or are gone for long hours during the day, it may be worth your money to get one of these thermostats.
 You could save a lot, especially if you forget to change it when you leave for work or go out of town for the weekend.

-You won't have to worry about whether your smart thermostat is on the appropriate program, or if you remembered to adjust the temperature setting before you left.
-It doesn't require much effort on your part, but you'll see it in reduced energy bills.
+You won’t have to be concerned about whether your smart thermostat is on the right program, or if you remembered to change the temperature setting before you left.
+It doesn’t require a lot of effort on your part, but you’ll notice it in reduced energy bills.

 Smart Thermostats vs. Programmable Thermostats

-Most homeowners have a standard programmable thermostat, but 40% of them aren’t set properly.
-This means you might be missing chances to save on heating and cooling costs.
+Many homeowners have a traditional programmable thermostat, but 40% of them aren’t set properly.
+This means you might be missing opportunities to save on heating and cooling costs.

-Smart thermostats are convenient because they adjust to your schedule and automate heating and cooling to match.
+Smart thermostats are handy because they adjust to your schedule and automate heating and cooling that corresponds.
 You can set a similar schedule on a programmable thermostat.
-But it's more effort to program your thermostat manually.
+But it’s more work to program your thermostat by hand.

-A smart thermostat automatically adjusts and progressively changes the temperature inside your home for the biggest energy savings.
-If you manually adjust a programmable thermostat, you can overburden your HVAC system and make it work harder to meet your adjustments.
+A smart thermostat conveniently adjusts and gradually changes the temperature inside your home for the biggest energy savings.
+If you manually change a programmable thermostat, you can overload your HVAC system and make it work harder to meet your changes.

 Do Smart Thermostats Save Energy?

-Yes, since your smart thermostat will learn from your temperature preferences and routine to make a schedule that saves on heating and cooling costs.
-You don't have to do much as your thermostat does all the work for you while conserving money.
+Yes, since your smart thermostat will learn about your temperature preferences and routine to make a schedule that reduces heating and cooling costs.
+You don’t have to do much as your thermostat does all the work for you while conserving money.

 You can acquire identical energy savings with a programmable thermostat, but it’s going to require a little bit more work than a smart thermostat.
 To put together a schedule on programmable models, we advise following these guidelines from ENERGY STAR® to save energy.